Hugh Mitchell (actor)

-Hugh Mitchell (born September 7, 1989) is a former English actor, best known for playing Colin Creevey in Harry Potter and the Chamber of Secrets.
+Hugh Mitchell (born 7 September 1989) is an English professional photographer and former actor, best known for playing Colin Creevey in Harry Potter and the Chamber of Secrets.
 He also appeared in The White Queen as Richard Welles, alongside Max Irons.

 Mitchell attended The Pilgrims' School, Winchester, from 1999 to 2003.
 After Pilgrims' he went to the King Edward VI School, Southampton, from 2003 to 2006 and later Peter Symonds College.